MikeLikesCode/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is used for obtaining the curremt path and url properties to be used for constructing links.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+Form validation is checking each input field to make sure they match a certain criteria for a application.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+End to End testing is used to test if a application can run certain functions and to measure what it might go through when in the hands of a user by interacting it and checking if it meets a condition.

 ## Instructions